Economic vs. non-economic damages explained

 These caps vary widely and sometimes seem arbitrary.
 Some states have no cap at all.
 Others cap non-economic damages at 250,000 dollars.
 Some cap them at 500,000 dollars.
 A few states tie the cap to a specific multiple of medical expenses.
 Some cap non-economic damages only in certain types of cases, like medical malpractice, while leaving other injury cases uncapped.

 This is frustrating, but it's the legal reality in some jurisdictions.
-Your attorney will know whether your state has damage caps and how they apply to your specific injury.
+Your attorney knows whether your state has damage caps and how they apply to your specific injury.
 If they do exist, they become a hard limit in settlement negotiations.
-The insurance company will certainly know about them and will use them as a boundary in settlement talks.
+The insurance company certainly knows about them and uses them as a boundary in settlement talks.

 Putting It Together: How Damages Drive Your Settlement

 Then they layer on non-economic damages.
-They use their experience in your jurisdiction to estimate what a jury would award for pain and suffering given the facts of your case.
-They might use a multiplier method, a per diem method, or a combination.
-They'll likely look at comparable cases that have settled or gone to trial to ground their estimate in reality.
+They use their experience in your jurisdiction to estimate what a jury awards for pain and suffering given the facts of your case.
+They apply a multiplier method, a per diem method, or a combination.
+They look at comparable cases that have settled or gone to trial to ground their estimate in reality.

 Together, these numbers become the demand — the amount your attorney says the case is worth.
 The insurance company does a similar calculation on their side, often arriving at a lower number.
 The negotiation is finding the middle ground between these estimates.

-Understanding the difference between economic and non-economic damages helps you understand why your attorney might push hard on pain and suffering even though there's no receipt for it.
+Understanding the difference between economic and non-economic damages helps you understand why your attorney pushes hard on pain and suffering even though there's no receipt for it.
 Because that's where the real money is in most cases, especially serious ones.
-The economic damages might be 200,000 dollars, but the non-economic damages might be 400,000 dollars or more.
+The economic damages are 200,000 dollars, but the non-economic damages are 400,000 dollars or more.
 That's where the case's value actually lives.

 The System Isn't Perfect, But It Tries

 Is the framework perfect?
 No. It doesn't capture the full reality of what an injury costs you emotionally or in terms of your quality of life.
-Some people feel like their non-economic damages are undervalued.
-Some people think they're overvalued.
-The gap between what you think your suffering is worth and what the system says it's worth can be real and frustrating.
+Some people believe their non-economic damages are undervalued.
+Some believe they're overvalued.
+The gap between what you believe your suffering is worth and what the system says it's worth is real and frustrating.